 Digital assets are the foundation of the new economy.
 They represent stakes in services like prediction markets, micro-payments, smart contracts, remittance, games, distributed computing and others.
-Digital assets with largest market capitalisation include Bitcoin, Ethereum, Ripple, Litecoin, Monero, Dash, MaidSafeCoin, NEM and of course ICONOMI.
+Digital assets with the largest market capitalisation include Bitcoin, Ethereum, Monero, Dash, MaidSafeCoin, and of course ICONOMI.

-A blockchain’s network can include everyone with a computer or a small group of known entities
+A blockchain’s network can include anyone with a computer or a small group of known entities that

 state, each node has a copy of the entire ledger, similar to a local database, and works with

 other nodes to maintain the ledger’s consistency.
 That creates fault tolerance, so if one node